WSU-kduncan/ceg3120-cicd-AbsoluteSNO/README-CD.md

 * Instance Type: t2.medium
 * Volume size: 30 GiB
 * Security Group Config:
- * Inbound: All traffic from my home IP (184.57.29.80/32), all traffic to port 9000.
+ * Inbound: All traffic from my home IP, all traffic from WSU, and all traffic to port 9000.
  * Outbound: All traffic
 * Justification:
- * Only I need to ssh into my instance and serve content to myself, but GitHub needs to trigger my webhook.
+ * Only I need to ssh into my instance and serve content to myself and to WSU for the demo, but GitHub needs to trigger my webhook.
 The instance also needs to serve content, so all outbound is allowed.
 ### Docker Setup on OS on the EC2 instance
 * To install docker on Ubuntu 24.04.2 LTS, follow these steps:
  * Start by updating your package manager by using ```sudo apt update```